dzmitrybio/gff2gtf/README.md

 awk -f gff2gtf.awk FILE.gff > FILE.gtf

-Works with those operating systems which have AWK interpreter.
+Works with those operating systems that have AWK interpreter.
-The script relies on order of records.
-Ordering is not required for GFF according to the specification, but usually records are ordered.
+The script relies on the order of records.
+Ordering is not required for GFF by the specification, but usually records are ordered.

 For RSEM: